-Nothing is more stunning or awe-inspiring than being able to serve a dish in a pineapple bowl.
-Making a pineapple bowl is as easy as splitting a pineapple in half and then carving out the flesh and core.
+Nothing is more stunning or awe-inspiring than being able to serve a dish such as fried rice in a fresh pineapple bowl.
+Making a pineapple bowl is as easy as splitting a pineapple in half.

 Before you get started, make sure you have a nice sharp knife that is readily available.
 You’ll need a sharp chefs knife to cut through the core and the top of the pineapple.

 Picking out a Ripe Pineapple

 Even though this is an article about making a pineapple bowl, you will probably have plans for the flesh of the pineapple.
 This means you will want to pick out a juicy delicious pineapple with fruit that you will want to eat.
 Also, a ripe pineapple will be easier to cut up.

 When you are at the grocery store and you see an array of pineapples, you might ask yourself, “Which pineapple should I choose?”

 The exterior of a pineapple goes from green to yellow as it ripens.
 You will want a pineapple that is consistently golden brown from top to bottom.
 If you decided to pick out a pineapple that was completely orange(totally ripe) it may be overripe and inedible.
 After you’ve picked out a fruit that looks good, go ahead and give it a good squeeze.
 The base of the pineapple should feel soft but not squishy.
 It should give a little bit when you squeeze it but you should not be able to leave fingerprints.

 - Prepare your station.
 Take your pineapple and set on its side.
 Make sure you have two medium-sized bowls at the ready, one for the flesh and one for the core.

 - Take your knife and make a cut through the very middle of the pineapple.
 You can take off the top if you prefer.
 Cutting through the fibrous top of the pineapple will be the hardest part but makes a beautiful presentation